 2. Have fun at your baby shower!

-3. Attend a newborn care class, breastfeeding class—if you plan on breastfeeding—and an infant CPR class.
+3. Attend a newborn care class, a breastfeeding class (if you plan on breastfeeding), and an infant CPR class.

-Brush up on your parenting skills such as diapering, bathing, swaddling and more.
-Breastfeeding is also a learned skill so attending a breastfeeding class can get you started on the right foot.
-And I believe it’s a good idea for parents and grandparents or anyone that will be caring for your baby to learn infant and child CPR.
-We hope that you never have to use it, but you will be grateful if you ever do.
+During the third trimester, brush up on your parenting skills, such as how to change a diaper, give baby a bath, how to swaddle, and more.
+Breastfeeding is also a learned skill, so attending a breastfeeding class can get you started on the right foot.
+And I believe it’s a good idea for parents and grandparents or anyone caring for your baby to learn infant and child CPR.
+We hope you never have to use it, but you will be grateful if you ever do.